101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Can You Run A Portable Generator In The Rain?

 Every generator be it electric, gasoline or even propane and gas requires a low humidity level for optimum operation.
-It is recommended to keep the generator away from wet places and similarly during wet weather generators should be avoided to be used if possible.
+It is recommended to keep the generator away from wet places and similarly during wet weather generators should be avoided being used if possible.
 In simple words, you shouldn’t be using the generator in wet weather or rainy days to avoid damage to your generator.

 Wet or rainy weather is highly likely to cause electrocution that will lead to serious damage to the generator engine causing its breakdown and thus complete damage to your device.

 Therefore, it should be prevented at the earliest possible stage to avoid any serious or detrimental damage to the engine.

 Although generators shouldn’t be used on rainy days you can enjoy the power supply from your generator placed on your outdoor patio or lawn if you have built a strong shelter for it.

 Most homes have set a specific place for the generator and have built a tent or shelter for protecting it from environmental hazards like scorching heat or rainwater.
 So, you can place your generator under the shelter which can be either a small dog hole or rack under which the generator is kept.